jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 (3) The specialist adviser must give the advice—
   (a) on any questions referred to the specialist adviser; and (b) in any manner the coroner may direct.
-(4) The appointment of a specialist adviser ends when the coroner conducting the inquiry concerned completes and signs a certificate of findings in relation to the death concerned.
+(4) The appointment of a specialist adviser ends when— (a) the coroner conducting the inquiry concerned closes the inquiry under section 65A; or (b) the coroner conducting the inquiry concerned completes and signs a certificate of findings in relation to the death concerned.
 (5) Advice given by a specialist adviser may be given any weight the coroner thinks fit.

 ### 84 Joint inquests